-Understand Your Audience
+1. Understand your Audience

 The first step in preparing your digital signage pitch is to understand management’s objections to implementing this technology.
 Instead of simply outlining the costs and benefits, you need to speak directly to your audience and their interests.

-Make it Personal
+2. Make it Personal

 You will want to include plenty of examples of how digital signage is used in your specific industry and how it has become an asset to other companies.
 But why not go beyond more generic examples and speak directly to the personal interests of your boss?

-Do Your Research
+3. Do your Research

 Before you get in front of your boss, make sure that you are an expert on digital signage.
 Remember that you are going to have to explain this technology to one or more people who may not be familiar with it at all.

-Address the Fear of Change
+4. Address the Fear of Change